 I am trying not to laugh.
 I have my hands over my mouth, trying to hide my smile that I can’t get off my face.
 I’m sure her teacher was not happy with my reaction.

 I told Emma this is not about the schools, it’s just about the state of Kansas.
 This does not mean she has to like KU and she can throw it in the trash when she gets home.
 She told me she wouldn’t bring a Jayhawk in her house.

 I took Emma home, crying.
 I thought about this on the walk home.
-I was getting mad.
+I got mad.
 This little Jayhawk the kids had to color has everything to do with KU.
 Even if you argue about the historical significance of the Jayhawkers (which was a very bloody and violent time in Kansas.
 Nothing a kindergartener needs to know) there is no reason to color KU’s mascot blue, red and yellow.
 This little Jayhawk the class had to color has everything to do with the University.
-I feel the teachers should get rid of it entirely or give the kids an option to color one of the two major colleges in the state.
+The teachers should get rid of it entirely or give the kids an option to color one major colleges in the state.

 I called Scott and told him this.
 He found this hilarious.
 He hung up with me only to make a few calls to pass the story along.

 I was left with the dilemma on what to tell Emma.
 I ended up telling her that Scott and I were not mad at her.
 She would not receive a punishment from us.
 We were actually proud she fought for her school and did not back down.
 BUT, she could have handled herself a little differently with her teacher.
 She did not need to cause a scene by destroying the Jayhawk page.
 She did not need to have a meltdown and refuse to carry any of her belongings outside.